GPTuner: A Manual-Reading Database Tuning System via GPT-Guided Bayesian Optimization: Conclusion and Outlook

-This paper introduces \textsc{GPTuner}, an automatic manual-reading database tuning system that leverages domain knowledge to enhance the knob tuning process.
-Extensive experiments are conducted to demonstrate the effectiveness of \textsc{GPTuner} and it outperforms existing state-of-the-art approaches.
+This paper introduces \textsc{GPTuner}, a manual-reading database tuning system that leverages domain knowledge to enhance the knob tuning process.
+Extensive experiments are conducted to demonstrate the effectiveness, scalability and robustness of \textsc{GPTuner}.

+\textbf{Online Tuning.} We follow the tuning paradigm of most existing approaches by tuning a copy DBMS offline, and then deploy the satisfactory configuration on the DBMS in production environment.
+However, it takes considerable resources to make a copy DBMS for offline tuning.
+The lack of a practical online tuning paradigm comes from the fact that a configuration sampled from the large configuration space could make the system crash, and such insecurity is disastrous to online services.
+In the future, we will explore how to use domain knowledge to eliminate dangerous configurations.

+\textbf{Optimizing other Data Processing Systems.} The idea of using domain knowledge to enhance black-box optimization algorithms is generic, and can be utilized to enhance other data processing systems like Spark \cite{10.1145/2934664} and Flink \cite{ApacheFS}.
+In the future, we will identify and solve the unique challenges when targeting at other systems.